oldsportsgit/Runtime-Components/README.md

 espacilly useful if you are editing a game in dnspy and want good looking ui in game if you do not want to use OnGUI

-if you need to bake the navmesh at runtime use this https://github.com/Unity-Technologies/NavMeshComponents
+if you want to bake the navmesh at runtime use this https://github.com/Unity-Technologies/NavMeshComponents

 ## What isn't working